t-d-k/LibreCrypt/docs/FAQ.md

 		mkdosfs 2.8 (28 Feb 2001)
 		mkdosfs: unable to get drive geometry for '/dev/mapper/myMapper'

-YMMV, though you may well find that formatting the volume with a different filesystem will remove the "double loop" issue.
-(Please note though, that if you are intending to encrypted volumes which don't use FAT/NTFS under Microsoft Windows, you will need a suitable filesystem driver)
+YMMV, though you may well find that formatting the container with a different filesystem will remove the "double loop" issue.
+(Please note though, that if you are intending to encrypted containers which don't use FAT/NTFS under Microsoft Windows, you will need a suitable filesystem driver)

 * * *